Quick Digest: How Long am I Contagious With Coronavirus?

 - You may resume seeing people after 10 days have passed since your first positive test result

 - If you begin to experience symptoms, follow the guidelines in the section above, meaning that you need to wait 10 days since your symptoms first appear before seeing anyone

 If you were very ill with COVID-19 or have a severely weakened immune system (immunocompromised) due to a health condition or medication

-If you get very ill with COVID-19, you may need to self-isolate for up to 20 days to ensure that you can safely interact with others.
+If you were very ill with COVID-19, you may need to self-isolate for up to 20 days to ensure that you can safely interact with others.
 In these situations, it is best to reach out to a health care provider or your local health department to assist in this decision-making.

 If you do not regularly see a health care provider, a membership with Mira may be able to help.
 For only $25/month, you will get discounted rates for urgent care visits, laboratory testing, and prescriptions.
 If you get a membership with Mira, you can make an appointment with a physician at an urgent care facility to talks about your safest plan after having COVID-19.